 They (the terrorists) have lost,” New York Stocks exchange Chairman Richard Grasso said.

 It’s clear that once again Trump was correct and his example was perfectly apt.
-As for “fact checker” Glenn Kessler; he had not finished embarrassing himself.
+As for “fact-checker” Glenn Kessler; he had not done embarrassing himself.
 He went on to write:

 While Trump remembered “Dick Russell, a friend of mine, great guy,” as reopening the exchange, it was actually Richard “Dick” Grasso, at the time chief executive of the NYSE.

 It seems poor Kessler needs to clean his ears out and pay more attention.
 Trump did not ‘remember Dick Russell,’ he remembered his friend Dick Grasso.
 Kessler sneers, “Memories are fallible, even for presidents.
 This is why they are supposed to have staffs who help make sure they stick to the facts and, if they get it wrong, make sure that the misstatements are corrected.”

 You’re supposed to be The Washington Post’s “fact-checker” Kessler, so how about you stop bawling about your 72-year-old President’s ability, and do your job?
 If you cannot quote him correctly you are just a snowflake with the word ‘journalist’ finger-painted on your forehead.
 Oh, and in case you edit your column I have kept a screenshot here.
 If you had left instructions for your mischievous editing, it would look something like this:

 So who are Rebecca Harrington and Glenn Kessler?

-Kessler received 20 Pinocchios for three factual mistakes from People’s Policy Project, here.
+Kessler received 20 Pinocchios for three factual mistakes from the People’s Policy Project, here.
 I’ll give him a few more.
 As for Rebecca Harrington, she says, “Above all, I want to make science news understandable and interesting to non-scientists.”
-Yes, Fake News really know how to pick their political reporters…
+Yes, Fake News really knows how to pick their political reporters…